jlargs64/mvs-install-playbooks/README.md

-# Gameframe Pi Lite Playbooks
+# MVS Install Playbooks

-Ansible playbooks for deploying MVS 3.8j TK5 (Hercules Mainframe Emulator) on Raspberry Pi.
+Ansible playbooks for deploying MVS 3.8j TK5 (Hercules Mainframe Emulator) on any system as defined by your `inventory.ini` file.

 ## Prerequisites